jmortonca/frost-maiden/veldan-orthaeoloth.md

 *Dawn*

 Today I open the artifact.
 My unease remains, yet I know there is no other option that will satisfy.
 Onward!

+Addendum: *Shortly after Dawn*

+I have closed the ninth latch again.

+I do not know what it is that I have found.
+I will describe it here, and what I have gleaned so far.

+The ninth latch opened, and the box cracked.
+It is indeed lined with lead, concealing the contents which are certainly magical.
+The box contained a small, black crystal shard with green flecks speckled throughout which pulse with a dim light.
+The shard is smooth on two sides, and jagged on the others, in a vaguely pyramidical shape.
+Upon touching it, a faint warmth flowed through my finger into my hand.
+The pulses of green light quickened and appeared to syncronize in timing.
+Upon lifting the shard, there was a distance, almost unrecognizable tug in my hand; as if the object was pulling me somewhere, deeper into the broken city.

+I replaced the object and closed it back in the box, fastening the ninth latch.
+Now I must consider my next move.
+Do I turn it in and face the wrath of the higher ups at not immediately revealing it?
+Perhaps I should pretend to find it, already mostly opened on my next salvage trip.

+And yet...

+#### 8th Scorpio, 1133th Shadowfall

+*Dawn*

+I have claimed I need a final day of rest before returning to my toils.
+This claim was accepted without question due to my previous excellent service.
+I cannot leave this alone, or to others to handle.
+Today is the day I seek out and solve the mystery of this artifact securing my place in the annuls of history.

+My dreams were the final piece that convinced me of the need.

+I dreamt I was floating.
+A strange ethereal version of myself.
+I was floating at the entrance to a huge natural cavern.
+Pillars had been constructed, exceptionally skilled craftsmanship, covered in the same runes and pictographs that we've been seeing our whole time here.
+Around and about the edges of the cavern were structures which appeared to be broken down marketplace stalls of a scale that fits with the rest of this wreckage.
+I floated among them, seeing a plethora of archeological treasures which could help build a better understanding of those who once lived here.
+They appeared to have been abandoned almost immediately and with great haste.
+I had no time to linger however as I was drawn to the far end of the cavern.
+A well constructed scaffolding had been created there over a giant hole in the ground which was apparently some form of construction site.
+I floated nearer and saw a staircase of a grant scale, carved into the ground.
+A faint pulsing glow came from the depths, matching that of my artifact.
+A sudden desire filled me to descend, but as I began to, I was awoken by the morning horns.

+This cannot have been a coincidence.
+The artifact wants *me* and me alone to follow its pull.

+Addendum: *Eve*

+I barely know where to start.
+What I enscribe here is in truth madness and I would not believe it myself had I not experienced it myself.

+I woke as noted, taking a further day of rest.
+Once the camp had emptied, I retrieved the artifact from its case, and snuck out of my tent into the maze of tunnels that is **Harl'kyorli**.
+The tug took me down a previously unexplored path from Prima Mortis, and I followed with extreme caution, keeping a watchful eye out for others.
+Fortunately,  **Ilareth Dilynrae** had led most down a different path to continue their exploration, and so I found myself alone in the unknown.